Blog

 While the exact causes of Guillain-Barre syndrome are still under investigation, we know that this rare neurological inflammatory disorder affects the peripheral nerves located outside the brain and spinal cord.

-As a result, this can lead to a rapid onset of symptoms, including:
+This condition often leads to a rapid onset of symptoms, including:

 • Loss of reflexes